SupercomputingWales/slurm_advanced_topics/_episodes/06-efficient-job-scripts.md

 ## GNU Parallel jobs
 `GNU parallel` is a shell tool that allows to run programs in parallel in one or more computers.
 It takes a list of items (files, lines, commands) and split them to be run in parallel.
-A feature of GNU parallel is that the output from the commands is the same as you would have get from running the commmands sequentially.
+A feature of GNU parallel is that the output from the commands is the same as you would have get from running the commands sequentially.
 Combined with `srun`, `GNU parallel` becomes a powerful method of distributing a large amount of jobs in a limited number or workers.

 Might be easier to explain it with an example.
 Consider the following script: